ZATSUYOSEN!

 [3] The Japanese called the 1919 WW1 mandated islands of Truk, Yap, Palau, Saipan etc. the Nanyo (South Seas) area.

 Thanks go to Gengoro S. Toda of Japan.
 Thanks go also to the late Luke G.A.
 Ruffato of Italy for providing additional information on Chitose-Kokutai aircraft.
-Thanks also go to Matthew Jones of Mississipi for IJN COs' info.
+Thanks also go to the late Matthew Jones of Mississipi for IJN COs' info.

-Gilbert Casse, Bob Hackett and Peter Cundall
+Gilbert Casse, Berend van der Wal, Bob Hackett and Peter Cundall

 Back to IJN Transports Page